 South Beach and Coral Beach Reserve.

 Coral Beach Reserve spreads over couple kilometres along the Red Sea cost.
-To reach one of the diving or snorkeling spots all you need to do is to take bus no 16 which goes from the city centre and take western direction to reach South Beach of Eilat – see the map.
-Bus going back to the city is no 15.
-Thanks to different numbers you will never get confused in taking the right direction..
+To reach one of the diving or snorkeling spots you need to take bus no 16 which goes from Eilat city centre western direction toward South Beach – see the map.
+On the way back from South Beach to Eilat city centre you will need to take no 15 (not 16!)
+Thanks to different numbers you will never get confused in the right direction..
 Bus no 16 goes from Eilat to Dolphins Beach, Coral Beach and the Underwater Observatory Marine Park.

-Best diving and snorkeling places in Jordan.
+Red Sea diving and snorkeling places in Jordan.

 Aqaba, is the only port city in Jordan.
-Aqaba offers lots of diving centres but as for me International Diving Centre run by Mohammad is the best place for your underwater adventure.
+Aqaba offers lots of diving centres but as for me International Diving Centre run by Mohammad is the best place for an underwater adventure.
 Guys are nice and professional.
 The centre was previously run by Mohammad’s Grandfather and has lots reviews on Tripadvisor.
-There are many interesting spots for diving in Aqaba.
-The ship, plane and a tank were sunk in Aqaba Gulf for better diving experience.
-The wrecks remain not far from the coastline.
-Personally I didn’t find the ship interesting but the diving we did on the reef was incredible.
+There are many interesting diving spots in Aqaba – you can chose from a ship, plane and a tank wrecks, which were sunk in Aqaba Gulf for better diving experience.
+The wrecks remain on the bottom of the sea not far from the coastline.
+Personally I didn’t find the ship interesting but the second dive on the reef was incredible.